 As more people, more businesses and more government services go online, the disadvantages of being digitally excluded increase - the digital divide becomes narrower but deeper.
 This digital exclusion reflects and compounds other areas of disadvantage, with people on lower incomes, older people, people living with disability all likely to be less included in the digital world.

-SACOSS Fact Sheet Digital Disadvantage in South Australia, published April 2017.
+SACOSS Fact Sheet Digital Inclusion in South Australia: Regional Data, published November 2021.

 SACOSS (2016), Connectivity Costs: Telecommunications Affordability for Low Income Australians, Australian Communications Consumer Action Network, Sydney.